-What is black coffee you ask?
-Well, to put it as simply as possible, black coffee is a liquid brewed from water and coffee beans.
+Black coffee is brewed from water and coffee beans only.
 The beans can vary in color and type of roasts, however, as long as there are no additives to the coffee, it is considered black coffee.
 An espresso shot is a famous example of a strong black coffee, which is made by pushing hot water through coffee grounds, at high pressure.
-An espresso shot is usually made by an espresso machine, but there are methods to make it at home.
-You can learn more about that here- 2 Easy Ways To Make an Espresso Shot At Home.
+An espresso shot is usually made by an espresso machine, but there are methods to make it at home as well.
+Follow our guide to making an espresso shot at home.

 Milk coffee is black coffee with milk, or cream added to it.
 Sugar is also a common addition, however, it is not necessary.
 Examples of milk coffees are Cappuccino, Latte, Americano, and Mocha.